 There are so many places to stay in Paris – it can be hard exactly which place will perfectly suit your needs!
-Luckily, I teamed up with a bunch of awesome travel bloggers to bring you this list of the best places to stay in Paris.
+Luckily, I teamed up with a bunch of awesome travel bloggers to bring you this list of where to stay in Paris for first time visitors.

 Address: 9-11 Place du Colonel Fabien, 75010 Paris, France

-Yet another reason why we love this hostel is that it is centrally located just about a few minutes walk from Gare Du Nord, one of the big terminus stations in Paris and about 15 minute metro ride from all the major points of interest like the Eiffel tower, Louvre Museum, Notre Dame and more.
+Yet another reason why we love this hostel is that it is centrally located just about a few minutes walk from Gare Du Nord, one of the big terminus stations in Paris, and about a 15-minute metro ride from all the major points of interest like the Eiffel Tower, Louvre Museum, Notre Dame and more.

 Also while in this art capital of France, you should never have to take a break from creative visuals spread across the city.
 Generator Paris provides just that through its décor and interiors complementing the artistic vibe of this charming city.